 We also compete with a large number of local insurance agents across the United States that sell health insurance products in their local communities.
 Some of these traditional insurance agents utilize the Internet in various ways to acquire their customers.
-For instance, some local agents use "lead aggregator" services that use the Internet to find consumers interested in purchasing health insurance and are compensated for referring those consumers to the traditional agent.
-As we do, lead aggregators often use Internet search engines and other forms of online advertising to drive Internet traffic to the lead aggregator's website.
-In addition to traditional agents, a number of agents operate websites that provide some form of online shopping experience for consumers interested in purchasing health insurance in a limited number of states and/or represent only a limited number of health insurance carriers, these agents could expand their service area and product offerings.
+For instance, some local agents use "lead aggregator" services that use websites, Internet search engines and other forms of online advertising to find consumers interested in purchasing health insurance and are compensated for referring those consumers to the traditional agent.
+We compete with lead aggregators for these consumers, and some lead aggregators have begun to use quoting and plan comparison tools similar to ours.
+In addition, a number of traditional agents operate websites that provide some form of online shopping experience for consumers interested in purchasing health insurance.
+Although some of these online agents only sell health insurance in a limited number of states and/or represent only a limited number of health insurance carriers, these agents could expand their service area and product offerings.